Saronno: Others

+Climate

 Transportation

 Saronno railway station is an important junction of the Ferrovienord railway network.
 This railway has frequent trains to Milan, Como, Varese, Novara and Malpensa Airport.
 It is also served by the suburban lines S1, S3 and S9.

 Saronno Sud railway station is another Ferrovienord station in the southern suburbs of the town, only served by the suburban lines.

 Saronno has also various bus lines that connect with nearby towns.

 Sports

 Saronno is home to the Saronno Comets, the first Italian tchoukball club; their team, Saronno Castor, won 7 of the 9 championships played so far in Italy.
+Their football club, FBC Saronno, were also inspired by their founder's trip to Sheffield, England, where he was awarded a blue and white striped shirt by Sheffield Wednesday.